 Sign up here to get our newsletter!

-Anyone may submit anytime to firstname.lastname@example.org.
+Anyone may submit at any time to firstname.lastname@example.org.

 Texts of prose/verse, fiction/nonfiction, up to 15 minutes, and ideally unpublished but authors may have previous or forthcoming publications.